MoshaLangerak/research_topics_group_2/README.md

 pip install -r requirements.txt

 ### Datasets folder
-Make sure to unzip datasets.zip to achieve the following results:
+Make sure to unzip datasets.zip to get the datasets folder.
-├── datasets
-│   ├── stock_data_for_emm.pkl

 ## Usage
 Steps for running this project: